Sanjay-Ramkumar-0/Data-analysis-/README.md

-np.isnan() and np.isinf() also take arrays as inputs, and return boolean arrays as results np.isfinite() df.dropna() will drop all the rows in which any null value is present s.fillna(x) will fill NaN values with x in s dataframe. s.fillna(method='ffill'),s.fillna(method='bfill'), fill=forward fill, bill='beyond fill')
+np.isnan() and np.isinf() also take arrays as inputs, and return boolean arrays as results np.isfinite() df.dropna() will drop all the rows in which any null value is present df.dropna(axis=1) will drop all the columns in which any null value is present s.fillna(x) will fill NaN values with x in s dataframe. df.dropna(how='all'), df.dropna(how='any') which is default df.dropna(thresh=int) where int is any integers which acts as threshold value

+s.fillna(method='ffill'),s.fillna(method='bfill'), fill=forward fill, bill='beyond fill')
 # reading a csv file
 df = pd.read_csv('file_name.csv',header=None)